 So, why can’t we have one?
 Because Handsome is a sore winner.
 He could beat a kid at tic-tac-toe and still want to run a victory lap around the block announcing his achievement to the world.
 Yeah, that kind of sore winner.
 And its a little cold out this time of year for victory laps, so there goes that dream.

-Oh well, on to the dessert.
+Oh well, on to the chocolate pecan tart dessert recipe.

 Chocolate Pecan Tart

-Chocolate Tart Pastry
+For the Chocolate Tart Pastry

 - 1 cup of very cold butter cut into ½ inch pieces